oscarpm5/Phoebus_Engine/README.md

 * Only the AABB of the select object is showing by default.
 If you want all the object to show their AABB go to the Config window and under Render settings check "Display All AABBs".
 * If you want to check the different time variable vaules(both the engine and in-game ones) go to the Config window -> "FPS".
 * Mouse click Ray can be enabled in config -> rendering -> "DrawDebugCamRay".
+* Gizmos are only displayed for the selected object.
+If you don't have any selcted objects no gizmo will be displayed.
+If an object is selected and the gizmo is still not being displayed press W, E or R. (you have pressed Q and hidden the gizmos by accident)

 ## Licenses
 * The license for the project is included in a separated .md file in the same directory as this readme.